spakkanen/python-boto3-mv-cloudfront-s3-logs-to-ec2-instances/README.md

 ## Cron schedule

-You should to set up automatically run Python scripts on a schedule.
+You should set up automatically run Python scripts on a schedule.

 Schedule syntax is normal Unix cron/crontab syntax for examples: